succinctlabs/op-succinct/book/validity/experimental/altda.md

 | Keccak256 | `0x00` | Supported.
 Integrity is enforced inside the zkVM via the preimage oracle (`keccak256(data) == commitment`). |
 | Generic | `0x01` | Not supported in this release.
 The host rejects this commitment type. |

-> Note: the byte `0x01` appears in two distinct positions on the wire — as the `DerivationVersion1` prefix on the L1 batcher transaction (separating alt-DA from Ethereum DA) and as the commitment type byte inside the encoded commitment.
+> Note: the byte `0x01` appears in two distinct positions on the wire.
+It serves as the `DerivationVersion1` prefix on the L1 batcher transaction (separating alt-DA from Ethereum DA) and as the commitment type byte inside the encoded commitment.
 The two positions are independent.

 ## Enabling AltDA Mode